onkoe/max6675-hal/README.md

 ## Contributions

 Contributions are welcome to this project!
 Since it's pretty small, feel free to submit a PR whenever.
+You can also make an issue - I'll likely get to it soon!

 ## Help